kanaverse/kana/README.md

 ## Overview

-**haggis** is a web application for single-cell RNA-seq data analysis that works directly in the browser.
+**kana** is a web application for single-cell RNA-seq data analysis that works directly in the browser.
 That's right - the calculations are performed client-side, by your browser, on your computer!
 This differs from the usual paradigm of, e.g., Shiny applications where data needs to be sent to a backend server that does the actual analysis.
 Our client-side approach has a number of advantages: